Year 30: Have I Arrived?

-Yet God kept showing me He didn’t feel any of those things.
+Yet God kept showing me that He didn’t feel any of those things.
 “You’re right where you’re supposed to be,” He would say.
-He would appear in my dreams as old friends who embraced me with paternal smiles, as friends who told me everything was okay.
-There was always someone in the dream who was in no rush to get wherever I thought I was supposed to be going.
+God would appear in my dreams as figures who embraced me with kind smiles, as friends who assured me everything was fine.
+There was always someone in the dream who was in no rush at all to get wherever I thought I was supposed to go.

-So here are some mindset shifts I’ve been undergoing recently, shifts away from millennial thinking towards old, godly wisdom.
+I’ve been undergoing some mindset shifts recently.
+Shifts away from the current trends towards ancient, godly wisdom.
 Perhaps some of them will resonate with you.

 (Anything to add to the list?
 Feel free to add to the conversation in the comments section below!)

-Shift #1: The recognition of people is overrated.
+Godly Wisdom: The recognition of people is overrated

 The desire to be seen and acknowledged is natural.
 But it also can be quite distracting.

 And I must add this: God is a rewarder of those who do good.
 (See Galatians 6.)
 After this life is over, He will honor those who truly deserve it, who didn’t seek an earthly reward for their efforts.
-Ponder that for a moment and see if it doesn’t change your perspective on a few things..
+When that truth truly sinks in, it’s hard for one’s perspective not to shift on a few things.

 Honestly, I’m still wrapping my head around this one.
 I can sometimes obsess with pondering my own unique potential.
 It’s something my generation seems to excel at: feeling special.